FDragon07/centauri-keyboard/README.md

 # Description of My Project
-This project is my take on a keyboad; it is orthognal, low profile keyboard with fancy nobs (cause who doesn't like knobs).
+This project is my take on a keyboad; it is orthognal, low profile keyboard with fancy knobs (cause who doesn't like knobs).

 # My BOM
 |Item name|Item Reason|Item source|Item price|